Most common antipsychotic medications by prescriptions dispensed

 What are the most common conditions or disorders that are treated with antipsychotics?

-Of the prescriptions in our top 10 list, the majority are used to treat schizophrenia, bipolar disorder, and sudden episodes of mania or depression associated with bipolar disorder.
+Antipsychotic medications treat psychosis-related conditions and their symptoms and are most frequently used by patients with schizophrenia, bipolar disorder, or sudden episodes of mania or depression associated with bipolar disorder.

 According to Mayo Clinic: